Fibre strands¶

 What's next¶

-Binding a strand to a non-sequential far-end position, duplex/MPO grouping, and splice points — see fibre strands — design.
+Binding a strand to a non-sequential far-end position, duplex/MPO grouping, 2:N splitters, and per-strand splice management — see fibre strands — design.